vsls-contrib/vsls-redux/README.md

 const store = createStore(shareState(reducer));
 ```

-(Note that there is currently a limitation where only one slice of state can be synced).
+>Note that there is currently a limitation where only one slice of state can be synced.